Toyota GR Yaris: Awards

 In January 2021, the GR Yaris was named Hot Hatch of the Year by What Car? magazine.
 What Car? awarded the GR Yaris five stars out of five in its review of the car.

 The GR Yaris was awarded the 2021 UK Car of the Year, as well as winning the Best Performance award.

 Production

 The GR Yaris went into production in September 2020 on a dedicated assembly line in the Motomachi plant, that Toyota calls the "GR Factory" and is staffed by master craftsman team members.

-On 30 July 2021, the production of GR Yaris would be extended for two years due to strong demand for the vehicle.
+On 30 July 2021, the production of GR Yaris would be extended for two years due to strong demand for the vehicle and continues to be in production as of 2025.